Skip to main content

-New in version: 2.12.4 OIDC Proxy enables FastMCP servers to authenticate with OIDC providers that don’t support Dynamic Client Registration (DCR) out of the box.
-This includes OAuth providers like: Auth0, Google, Azure, etc. For providers that do support DCR (like WorkOS AuthKit), use RemoteAuthProvider instead.
-The OIDC Proxy is built upon OAuthProxy so it has all the same functionality under the covers.
+New in version: 2.12.4 The OIDC proxy enables FastMCP servers to authenticate with OIDC providers that don’t support Dynamic Client Registration (DCR) out of the box.
+This includes OAuth providers like: Auth0, Google, Azure, AWS, etc. For providers that do support DCR (like WorkOS AuthKit), use RemoteAuthProvider instead.
+The OIDC proxy is built upon OAuthProxy so it has all the same functionality under the covers.

 Implementation